Magnesium

 Magnesium and Panic Disorder

 Magnesium is an essential mineral that plays a crucial role in various bodily functions, including nerve function and muscle relaxation.
-Research suggests that magnesium may also have a role in the management of panic disorder.
+Research has shown that magnesium deficiency may be linked to the development of anxiety disorders, including panic disorder.

 Supplements for Panic Disorder